Dithn/clova-custom-extension-developer-guide/en-KR/Design/Design_Custom_Extension.md

 # Designing custom extensions

-When creating a custom extension, you must first consider how your technology and services can bring the most convenience and benefit to Clova users.
-The document provides guidelines for designing a custom extension to bring a healthy and beneficial service to users.
+When creating a custom extension, you must first decide which user requests your technology and services will handle, and which responses they will return on Clova.
+This document describes how to design custom extensions.
 Note that the Clova functionalities are provided to the users in the name of a "skill" and you must implement a custom extension to provide skills to users.

-It is possible to create a custom extension for looking up web service information, shopping and delivery services, interactive games, broadcasts, real-time briefings, IoT device control, and even for other voice-initiated activities or services.
-To design a custom extension, you must follow the guidelines stated below.
-Note that the details covered here are only the basic recommendations for designing the custom extension with examples.
+It is possible to create a custom extension for looking up web service information, shopping and delivery services, interactive games, broadcasts, real-time briefings, and even for other voice-initiated activities or services.
+When designing a custom extension, complete the following steps: Note that the details covered here are only the basic recommendations for designing the custom extension with examples.
 You can further design and implement the custom extension according to your own business experience and service characteristics.

 * [Setting goals](#SettingGoal)
 * [Writing user scenario scripts](#MakeUseCaseScenarioScript)